ward4mutualaid-data/w4madata/setup.md

 Note that git commands only "work" inside of folders that contain a git repo.
 So if you went back to your home folder (`cd ~`) and tried to run `git status`, you'd get an error, as that directory has not been established as a git project.

 Side note - how did we know what to put for `git clone git@github.com....`?
 For reference, this is available by going to our repo on Github and looking for the green "download" button.
-Go to the SSH option and use the clipboard to copy the text.
+Go to the SSH option and click the clipboard to copy the text.

 <img width="882" alt="Screen Shot 2021-02-20 at 2 29 58 PM" src="https://user-images.githubusercontent.com/6672955/108608631-4253aa00-7396-11eb-877a-d2dd9e1d7112.png">

 ## NPM setup

 This project is written in React.js.
-The js stands for javascript.
+The "js" stands for javascript.
 NPM (node package manager) is a popular tool for importing third-party javascript libraries into our project.
 If you look at the `package.json` file in the top level directory of this project, you'll see a list of `dependencies`.
 These are all modules that our app needs to run.

 If you don't have NPM already, download and install it from [here](https://nodejs.org/en/).